Sign up now!

 As our Wings for Life World Run is a 9pm start in Melbourne, we suggest warm running clothing.
 Make use of the bag drop facility in the Event Hub to store your warmer layers for your return.
 Wear your club colours during the day and at the official pre-event warm up if you like.

 Wings for Life World Run is for everyone!
 Some of the best running costumes we’ve seen include bananas, monkeys…make it fun and help us to find a cure for spinal cord injury

 The event will generally go ahead rain or moonlight.
 In case of extreme weather, organisers will decide if it is safe for the event to continue.
 Participant safety is our number one priority.

 Please note: If the event is cancelled, entries are non-refundable.

-Participants must make sure they place all cups and rubbish in the bins provided.
-Participants that litter outside the Refuelling Station areas will be disqualified.
+Please make sure you place all cups and rubbish in the bins provided.
+Those that litter outside of signed Refreshment Station areas will be disqualified.

-There are 2 Catcher Cars starting at 9.30pm from the start line.
+There are two (2) Catcher Cars starting at 9.30pm from the Start Line.
 Due to the global nature of the event all the tracking/timing is synced.

-The Catcher Cars must be able to pass participants WITHOUT slowing down.
+The Catcher Cars must be able to pass all participants WITHOUT slowing down.

-A participant’s safety is of paramount importance.
-If a participant does not follow the event’s safety requirements, they may expose themselves, their fellow participants or the staff to an unacceptable safety risk.
+Your safety is of paramount importance.
+If you do not follow the safety requirements for this run course, you may expose yourself, your fellow participants or the staff there to assist to an unacceptable safety risk.
 A breach of the safety rules may result in the entire race being cancelled without notice.
-Participants should not leave the course at any stage, buses will collect them once they have been passed by the Catcher Car.
+Do not leave the course at any stage.
+Buses will collect you once you’re passed by the Catcher Car.

 Spectators are very welcome at this event.
-There will be a big screen at the Event Hub where spectators and returning participants will be able to watch the Wings for Life World Run global live stream.
-At no stage are spectators permitted on the course.
+There will be a big screen at the Event Hub at Patterson Reserve, where spectators and returning participants will be able to watch the global live stream of the race.
+At no stage are spectators permitted on the run course at any location.